 My Summer Trails story started when I was a camper all the way back in Nursery Girls.
 From the very first summer I was at camp, it always felt like home.
 Although some of the girls in my group and counselors changed year to year, the feeling of belonging was constant.
 With all the remarkable years as a camper, I couldn’t wait until I was old enough to work at camp.
 While working at camp I had the privilege of watching campers not only learn to swim, but grow up at camp, and often come back to work with us at camp and the pool.
 I love that we are able to grow our aquatics staff from our “pool” of counselors.
 In 2006 I became the Camp Aquatics Director following in the footsteps of a lot of great people before me.
 In the Fall of 2008, when I was offered a year round position at camp, it was the perfect fit for me.
 In 2018 I was honored to move into the position of Associate Director.
 While in the office, I have had the opportunity to connect with so many wonderful campers, families and staff members.

-My Summer Trails story began 10 years ago when I became a Summer Trails Baseball Coach.
+My Summer Trails story began 11 years ago when I became a Summer Trails Baseball Coach.
 I always look forward to summer because it means the start of camp!
-This year is extra special to me because this year will be the first summer my son will be attending Summer Trails.
+Last summer camp got even better for me because my son attended Summer Trails for his first of many summers.
 Currently I am physical education teacher at a middle school in the Bronx and have been for the past eleven years.
 After school I coach the varsity baseball program at Blind Brook High School.
 I am looking forward to another great year here at Summer Trails as Baseball Director.
 I am super excited for the opportunity to work with kids of all ages to improve their baseball skills on the field and to build character off the field.
 It doesn’t get better than baseball all day everyday.

 What’s the name of the game?
 BASEBALL